ocku/launsh/README.md

 ### Using Sway + Alacritty

-If you're using Sway and Alacritty, add these three lines to your sway config.
+If you're using Sway and Alacritty, add the following to your Sway config.

 `.config/sway/config`
 ```sway